 Finally, make sure that you do not limit your dining options to the European style hotels and restaurants.
 As you would expect, you can find lots of interesting and usual foods in the multi-cultural areas: in Chinatown you can try crocodile or chrysanthemum flower tea, or young coconuts full of delicious milk.
 To eat like a local, visit a hawker centre, a sort of food court where you can choose freshly cooked food from lots of little stalls.

-Tip: If you’re looking to travel within Singapore and Malaysia, be sure to check out Easybook for transportation options via bus, train, car or ferry.
+Tip: If you’re looking to travel within Singapore and Malaysia for transportation options via bus, train, car or ferry.
 They also offer day tours that allow you to discover the city you’re visiting even if you’re a bit short for time.